python/cpython/Doc/library/asyncore.rst

 asyncore Example basic echo server
 ----------------------------------

-Here is abasic echo server that uses the :class:`dispatcher` class to accept connections and dispatches the incoming connections to a handler::
+Here is a basic echo server that uses the :class:`dispatcher` class to accept connections and dispatches the incoming connections to a handler::

     import asyncore